odnr93/routilux/docs/source/user_guide/error_handling.rst

 .. code-block:: python

-   from flowforge import Flow, Routine, ErrorHandler, ErrorStrategy
+   from routilux import Flow, Routine, ErrorHandler, ErrorStrategy

    class EnhancementRoutine(Routine):
        """Optional enhancement - use SKIP if it fails"""